http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 Lincoln of the United States; is an

-attempt to turn back the clock of history, and to continue the tragic and
+attempt to turn back the clock of history, and to continue the tragic and criminal

-the nuclear attack on Hiroshima and Nagasaki, serious war crimes; and which the Tokyo District Court in Shimoda v.
+attack on Hiroshima and Nagasaki, serious war crimes; and which the Tokyo District Court in Shimoda v.
 The State (The Japanese Annual of International

 Law, Vol. 8, 1964, p.
 240)